-Ray Merrill, Regina Rachid: ‘Web Of Lies’–Brazilian Beauty Killed Californian
+Ray Merrill, Regina Rachid: ‘Web Of Lies’ — Brazilian Beauty Killed Californian

 Ray Merrill was a divorced carpenter, construction worker, and musician who was looking for love.
 He had a liking for Latin women, the Los Angeles Times reported.
 His first wife was originally from Argentina.
 His girlfriend was also a Latin woman.

-At 56-years old.
-He thought he had struck gold in a feisty Latina woman who he’d met online.
+At 56-years old, he thought he had struck gold in a feisty Latina woman who he’d met online.
 Regina Rachid, whose real name is Regina Rachid Filomenta Crasovich Rachid, was from Brazil.
 With stunning looks, she teased and enticed the still-handsome musician.

 They talked online.
 They exchanged steamy and passionate emails.
 They developed an intense love affair right over the web.
-But a web was exactly what Regina Rached was casting out for the unsuspecting Ray Merrill, who police claimed kept glamorous photos of her all over his computer.
+But a web was exactly what Regina Rachid was casting out for the unsuspecting Ray Merrill, who police claimed kept glamorous photos of her all over his computer.

 Before long, Ray had taken off to Brazil to meet Regina Rachid in person.
 From there, he was hooked.
 But when he returned to the United States, Merrill had discovered something disturbing–and looking back–it was something that should have been very telling.